ECB, BoJ stimulus spurred record equity fund inflows in 2015, EPFR says

-LONDON (Reuters) - Massive stimulus programs by the European Central Bank and Bank of Japan caused record amounts of money to flow into global equity funds last year, according to fund tracker EPFR Global.
+LONDON, Jan 14 (Reuters) - Massive stimulus programmes by the European Central Bank and Bank of Japan caused record amounts of money to flow into global equity funds last year, according to fund tracker EPFR Global.

 Global equity funds, the largest group among diversified developed markets equity funds, gained more than $133 billion, breaking the record for full-year inflows set in 2013.
 But funds excluding the United States took in over $140 billion in 2015, while fully global funds saw their biggest outflow since 2012.